 The tax losses carried forward are largely related to the parent company.
-The total losses carried forward in the parent company are NOK 519 975 thousand, which represents a tax asset of NOK 124 794 thousand, of which NOK 77 088 thousand are not recognised.
+The total losses carried forward in the parent company are NOK 543 313 thousand, which represents a tax asset of NOK 124 962 thousand, this asset is not recognised.